 Supercharge your debugging experience for Node.js

-hypothetical: You might check every line of code and try to find a typo.
-No typo found… next you might start using console.logs to see the output for code, which is a pain.
+You might check every line of code and try to find a typo.
+If you find no typos, you might start using console.logs to see the output for code, which is a pain.
 Surely there are better methods out there?

-Console logs just simply aren’t enough since it requires us to go line by line in a very slow manner whilst restarting our server each time.
-Console logs also clutter our codebase with unnecessary code and removing them requires small effort.
+Console logs simply aren’t enough.
+They require us to slowly go line by line, restarting our server each time.
+Console logs also clutter our codebase with unnecessary code and removing them requires effort.

-Very taunting.
+Very daunting.
 It doesn’t have to be this way.

-Much more efficient way of doing things would be debugging with breakpoints.
-With breakpoints we can step over the call stack and event loop to diagnose the problem.
+A much more efficient way of doing things would be debugging with breakpoints.
+With breakpoints, we can step over the call stack and event loop to diagnose the problem.

 You get the point.
 Time to explore other options.
 What are the options?
 I’m glad you asked!

-By the way there’s a very tasty treat at the end of the article — just sayin.
+By the way, there’s a very tasty treat at the end of the article —( just saying!).

 Node has a built-in inspector!

 Let me show you.
 Let’s start a new node project:

 Starting our project and installing express and nodemon: